softmatterlab/SmartTrap/README.md

 The puller consists of a metal base with two rods along which the pipette holder can slide.
 A platina wire is heated using resistive heating to heat up the capillary and melt it.

+The components needed and , are listed in the pipette puller components [list](<Components/PipettePuller/PipettePullerComponents.xlsx>).

 ### Using the puller
-To use the pipette puller first mount a glass capillary in it.
+To use the pipette puller first mount a glass capillary in it and connect the cables to the power supply (does not matter which cable goes were).
 Then start the puller software by navigating to the correct folder and running the command "python pipette_puller.py".
 This will open up a small interface from which you can control the power supply and thereby the pipette puller heating.
 The program is run by hitting the run button.
 This will start the heating.